Growing Risk of Data Sabotage: Protecting Law Enforcement Agencies

 The wiper is designed to excise documents and data and cripple the computers and servers that store them.11 This type of attack recently struck several major U.S. corporations and affected businesses around the world, including energy conglomerates, gas companies, banks, and television stations.12 Wiper assaults typically result from politically sponsored hacking groups.

 Mr. Gregg is a consultant and

-and CEO of a cybersecurity company in Houston, Texas.
+the founder and CEO of a cybersecurity company in Houston, Texas.